OreoWin/telco-churn/README.md

 # 1. Introduction

 Customer churn — the loss of existing subscribers — represents a major revenue risk for telecommunications companies.
-The goal of this project is to understand the behavioral and service-related factors driving churn, and provide modeling-ready insights for future predictive analysis (XGBoost & SVM).
+The goal of this project is to understand the behavioral and service-related factors driving churn, and provide modeling-ready insights for future predictive analysis (Logistic Regression & XGBoost & SVM).
 By examining distributions, feature relationships, and churn patterns, we aim to identify high-risk customer groups and actionable levers for churn reduction.

 This project analyzes churn patterns in a Telco subscription dataset using: